 Too Much Caffeine!

-Watch out social media platforms, Caffeine is coming for your organs!
+Watch out on social media platforms, Caffeine is coming for your organs!
 Caffeine is a streaming platform similar to Twitch but is seemingly aimed more toward news & broadcasts over gaming.

 Crunchbase recently revealed Caffeine had a significant amount of investments.
 They made waves on Fox and were used to broadcast the 2019 X Games in Aspen.